 A gaze into the „Croatian scenario“ of fighting the virus.

 After more than six weeks of „fighting the invisible enemy“, Croatia appears to have surprised itself.
-Not only has it successfully flattened the curve of new infections and kept the number of dead relatively low, but the country is also witnessing (still fragile nonetheless) social consensus, something that has not been seen for a long time.
+Not only has it successfully flattened the curve of new infections and kept the number of deaths relatively low, but the country is also witnessing a (nonetheless still fragile ) social consensus, something that has not been seen for a long time.
 Public opinion indicators show that this is mostly due to „interdisciplinary“ coordination within the Ministry of Health’s National Headquarters, which entrusted the implementation of epidemiological measures to the civil protection system but under the direct authority of the Ministry of Internal Affairs.
 After several weeks of hindering exponential growth and „flattening the curve“, public confidence in the Headquarters has grown to surprisingly high levels.
-Some optimistic predictions are emerging the population’s shaky confidence being restored in public institutions, at least in those that have emerged on an ad hoc basis as result of the crisis, while there are also hopes that the political character of the Headquarters can be put to one side during this state of emergency.
+Some optimistic predictions are emerging, with the population’s shaky confidence being restored in public institutions, at least in those that have emerged on an ad hoc basis as result of the crisis, while there are also hopes that the political character of the Headquarters can be put to the side during this state of emergency.

 The Health Minister as the central figure

-Instead of panicking and engaging in the ‘morbid’ transmission of (dis)information, together with images of the scenes in Chinese hospitals, of anonymous victims, and „ghostly empty“ cities, the “taming” of the exotic epidemic soon translated it into the familiar outlines of the domestic context.
-This included the first cautious calculations of how much its consequences would cost Croatia economically and not just in terms of public health.
-Together with the discovery that a large number of foreign tourists were still in the country, even after the closure of borders, the public became aware that the ‘hedonistic’ industries of tourism and entertainment were at the same time the main initial sources of infection and two of the main pillars of the Croatian economy.
+Instead of panicking and engaging in the ‘morbid’ transmission of (dis)information, complete with images of the scenes in Chinese hospitals, of anonymous victims, and „ghostly empty“ cities, the “taming” of the exotic epidemic meant that it was quickly translated into the familiar outlines of the domestic context.
+This included the first cautious calculations of how much its consequences would cost Croatia economically not just in terms of public health.
+Together with the discovery that a large number of foreign tourists were still in the country, even after the closure of borders, the public became aware that the ‘hedonistic’ industries of tourism and entertainment were at the same time the main initial sources of infection and two of the central pillars of the Croatian economy.

 Surprised by plans to save the tourist season

-Even before we were recently surprised by the Government’s plans to save the tourist season with direct flights with confirmed non-infected tourists from Prague, whom we remember as our favourite and loyal guests from the socialist era, evocations of the socialist period have suddenly taken hold in public discourse.
+Even before the recent surprise announcement by the Government that it planned to save the tourist season with direct flights for confirmed non-infected tourists from Prague, whom Coratians remember as our favourite and loyal guests from the socialist era, evocations of the socialist period have suddenly taken hold in public discourse.
 However, when asked directly in a television interview whether he considered the success of the fight against coronavirus to be, among other things, a result of socialist public health relics, Beroš rather referred to the even older legacy of Andrija Štampar (1888-1958), the founder of public health prevention in Croatia.
 A few days ago, the “Andrija” application was named in Štampar’s honour.
-Created by a cooperation of Croatian companies in the field of digitization and artificial intelligence, the App allows citizens to check for symptoms of COVID-19.
+Created by a cooperation of Croatian companies in the field of digitization and artificial intelligence, the app allows citizens to check for symptoms of COVID-19.

 A sharp division in public opinion